Dodgers end six-game skid with win over Brewers

 Brewers starter Jhoulys Chacin (2-2) went 2 1/3 innings for his shortest regular-season outing since May 23, 2017.

-Facing the Dodgers for the first time since he was the losing pitcher in Game 7 of the 2018 National League Championship Series, Chacin allowed six runs, six hits, struck out three and walked three.
+Facing the Dodgers for the first time since he was the losing pitcher in Game 7 of the 2018 National League Championship Series, Chacin allowed six runs and six hits, striking out three and walking three more.

 Chacin retired the first two batters, but loaded the bases on two walks and a single by Pollock.
 Verdugo then grounded a 3-1 pitch up the middle for a 2-0 lead.